Artoria2e5/gpuowl/README.md

 ## Build

 Invoke `make` in the source directory.
+Multi-threaded build (`make -j$(nproc)`) is supported for the impatient.

 ## Use
 See `prpll -h` for the command line options.

-## Why LL
+## Work types supported

 For Mersenne primes search, the PRP test is by far preferred over LL, such that LL is not used anymore for search.
+This is because there is a simple way to verify the results of a PRP computation, unlike LL which is verified by full recomputation.
-But LL is still used to verify a prime found by PRP (which is a very rare occurence).
+But PRP does not definitely confirm a number as prime, so LL is still used to verify a probable prime found by PRP (which is a very rare occurence).

+PRPLL supports LL, PRP, and CERT jobs.

 ### Lucas-Lehmer (LL)
 This is a test that proves whether a Mersenne number is prime or not, but without providing a factor in the case where it is not prime.